Char Dham Yatra 2023 is open for pilgrims. A negative RT-PCR test report is not mandatory.

 The journey starts from Dehradun between 6:30-7:00 in the morning and ends at the same spot at any time between afternoon to evening.

-These helicopter package tours usually don?t include the cost of services like laundry, telephone, internet, travel insurance, monument tickets, camera fee at monuments or items like liquor, souvenirs and any other miscellaneous expenses which are not specifically included in the tariff.
-For availing these services or buying these items, travellers will need to spend extra money.
+These helicopter package tours usually don't include the cost of services like laundry, telephone, internet, travel insurance, monument tickets, camera fee at monuments, or items like liquor, souvenirs, and any other miscellaneous expenses which are not specifically included in the tariff.
+To avail of these services or buy these items, travelers will need to spend extra money.

 Getting Around Chardham (Palki and Pony with Price)